 If you’re thinking about making the switch to an electric car, a car subscription offers you the opportunity to try an EV for a few months to see if it suits your needs.
 If it doesn’t work out, you’ve only paid out for a couple of months instead of being stuck with the car for several years (or have to pay eye-watering penalties to end a lease early).

 All schemes have age stipulations which vary according to the car.
-For example, to have a Cazoo subscription (mixed brands) you must be at least 25 and have had a full UK licence for at least a year.
-Even stricter conditions apply elsewhere – you won’t be getting into a Land Rover or a Jaguar under its Pivotal scheme unless you’re at least 30 years old.
+Some providers insist you must be at least 25 and have had a full UK licence for at least a year, while others are even stricter – you won’t be getting into a Land Rover or a Jaguar under its Pivotal scheme unless you’re at least 30 years old.

 You’ll need to check the car insurance provisions carefully, although that’s not really any different to leasing or buying a car.
 Some providers include insurance in the monthly fee and cover you under a fleet insurance policy.
 Others give you the option of a headline price without insurance but offer it at additional cost.
 There may be extra charges for additional drivers or for taking the car abroad and there can be large excesses for damages.